 How long can you keep Sauvignon Blanc?

-All of the wine available online to order from The Wine Collective has been personally tested by our wine experts and their tasting notes are available to view before you order.
 We take our wine very seriously and our love for it is expressed through our desire to bring the best and finest examples from small and medium sized producers to Australian wine drinkers who we know will love their passionate creations.
 That includes our selection of Sauvignon Blanc wines and blends.

 Order online today and have your latest wine selection delivered directly to your door anywhere in Australia.